 This tag is replaced by the type of the attribute named by the id argument.
-The scope argument is described on page 31.

 <VFClassName [ifChanged]>

 This tag is replaced by the display name of the object class of the current entry.
 This can be the entry in the Expanded Entry page or the subentry in a list of subordinate entries.